 For more information about each of these types, see Join Your Data.

 For the second data source, select another spatial field.
-If your second data source is not a spatial file and contains latitude and longitude fields, select Create Join Calculation as the join clause so that your data can be used in a spatial join.
+If your second data source isn't a spatial file and contains latitude and longitude fields, select Create Join Calculation as the join clause so that your data can be used in a spatial join.
 For more information, see Spatial Functions.

 Click the = sign and then select Intersects from the drop-down menu.
 You can only intersect two spatial fields.